MelroseCS/sojourn/README.md

 CocoaPods is used to install and manage dependencies in existing Xcode projects.

 * Create an Xcode project, and save it to your local machine.
-* Create a file named Podfile in your project directory.
+* Create a file named Podfile in the root directory of your project.
 This file defines your project's dependencies, and is commonly referred to as a Podspec.
 * Open Podfile, and add your dependencies.
 A simple Podspec is shown here:

 ```source 'https://github.com/CocoaPods/Specs.git'